-The cuboctahedron is a uniform polyhedron bounded by 6 squares and 8 triangles.
+The cuboctahedron is a uniform polyhedron bounded by 14 polygons (6 squares and 8 triangles), 24 edges, and 12 vertices.
 It is edge-uniform, and its two kinds of faces alternate around each vertex, so it is also a quasi-regular polyhedron.
 It may be constructed by truncating a cube or an octahedron at the midpoints of its edges (this process is known as rectification).

 In order to be able to identify the cuboctahedron in various projections of 4D objects, it is useful to know how it appears from various viewpoints.
 The following are some of the commonly-encountered views: